Sorrento Coast Japanese Wisteria

 (Photo courtesy of NetPS Plant Finder)

 Spread: 4 feet

 Hardiness Zone: 8b

 An outstanding medium sized shrub with soft, gray-green leaves with cream edges and a silvery cast; a flush of small lilac, star shaped flowers in spring, then sporadically all year; works well as a hedge or screening plant

-Sorrento Coast Japanese Wisteria has attractive dark green foliage edged in creamy white with hints of silver.
+Sorrento Coast Japanese Wisteria has attractive dark green foliage edged in creamy white with hints of silver on a plant with an upright spreading habit of growth.
 The fuzzy narrow leaves are highly ornamental and remain dark green throughout the winter.
 It features subtle lilac purple star-shaped flowers at the ends of the branches in mid spring.
-The fruit is not ornamentally significant.

 Sorrento Coast Japanese Wisteria is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.